-Split Bengal gram is a highly nutritional lentil and I personally insist on including it in your diet.
-It is basically baby chickpeas that has been split and polished.
+Split Bengal gram is a highly nutritious lentil and I personally insist on including it in your diet.
+It is basically baby chickpeas that have been split and polished.
 It looks and tastes like small kernels of sweet corn, and is one of the most popular ingredients in Indian cuisine.

 Chana Daal is delicious, nutritious and easily digested.
 Apart from being used in soups, salads, curries, dal preparations, savouries, sweets and rice dishes, the legumes are also powdered into chickpea flour (Besan), another Gluten free flour that is widely used in almost every province of India.
 And if you roast Chana Daal properly and then grind it, its gives you another nutritionally dense flour known as Sattu.
 Get more information about Sattu here.